NilFoundation/proof-market-toolchain/gitbook-docs/market/front-end.md

 ---
-description: Web interface of the Proof Market
+description: Web interface of Proof Market
 ---

 # Web interface

-The web interface of the Proof Market can be accessed at [proof.market](https://proof.market).
+The web interface of Proof Market can be accessed at [proof.market](https://proof.market).

 {% hint style="info" %}
 Please note this product is in beta and expected to change.